supalarry/FootyBot/README.md

 # FootyBot

 FootyBot helps organizing football matches.
 It is a Telegram Bot and can be added to any group.
-I moved to Palermo, Italy and have no idea who plays where, so I am on a mission to bring this tool to life so that I can play football again.

 ```
                      ___